A Storm Is Blowing From Paradise

-Beginning September 17 through November 27, 2022, Oscar Murillo will stage a large-scale exhibition in the historic setting of the Scuola Grande della Misericordia, Venice.
+From September 17 through November 27, 2022, Oscar Murillo will stage a large-scale exhibition in the historic setting of the Scuola Grande della Misericordia, Venice.
 Titled A Storm Is Blowing From Paradise, the exhibition will include new paintings by Murillo, alongside an extensive, interactive presentation of Frequencies, the artist’s long-term, collaborative project with school students.

 Initiated in 2013, Frequencies has seen blank artist canvases fixed to classroom desks in over 350 schools worldwide.
 Students aged 10–16 are invited to freely draw on, write on, and mark the canvases over a period of 6 months, alongside their daily activities.
 The resulting canvases, with their accumulation of both conscious and unconscious markings, form a monumental collection of over 40,000 individual examples bearing the marks of hundreds of thousands of individual students.

+The preview will be September 16, 2022, from 6-8 PM.
 Learn more about the exhibition at A Storm Is Blowing From Paradise.